thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-03-metasploitable3-building-the-ubuntu-linux-version.md

 thomasl@server:~$ cd /tmp
 {% endhighlight %}

 Now, download the Debian package.
-This tutorial use Vagrant version 2.1.2.
+This tutorial uses Vagrant version 2.1.2.
 It would be worth checking if there is an updated Debian 64-bit package when you are building.
 Check the [Download Vagrant website](https://www.vagrantup.com/downloads.html) and use an updated URL if an update is available.
 Download Vagrant using the following command:

 {% highlight bash %}
 thomasl@server:/tmp$ wget https://releases.hashicorp.com/vagrant/2.1.2/vagrant_2.1.2_x86_64.deb